#FFFFFF on

 Same Surface 4 substrate; the danger lives on the primary action (Button variant=destructive).
 The dialog body stays neutral so the warning sits where the user will click.

 close event which we wire to onClose.e.target === dialog in the onClick.
 Clicking inside the dialog body never closes by accident.autoFocus to a specific element to steer it (e.g., the Cancel button for destructive dialogs).@starting-style; reduced-motion users get instant.xs / sm / md (default) / lg / xl.
-The dialog max-height is 85vh; longer body content scrolls inside.Surface 4.
+The dialog max-height is 85vh; longer body content scrolls inside.<dialog> itself is overflow-clip — a native <dialog> defaults to overflow: auto, which made it a second, undeclared scroll container that any absolutely-positioned descendant (an sr-only live region, for instance) would spill into. clip rather than hidden: hidden still scrolls programmatically.
+Portaled floating panels are position: fixed and are not clipped by it.Surface 4.
 Same native <dialog> foundation as Dialog, anchored to the right (or left) viewport edge.
 Use a Drawer when the user needs to inspect or edit something without losing context — the Submission review queue + its detail view is the canonical case.

 Status, contact, requirement checklist, advisor notes.
 Footer holds Close + primary.
 Resize the viewport below 640px to see how it collapses to full-width on mobile.